makerforgetech/dmt-labs.github.io/_posts/2024-12-13-raspberry-pi-cm5-flash.md

 tags: [guide, cm5, errors]
 ---

-I recently purchased a Raspberry Pi Compute Module 5 (CM5) and wanted to flash it with Ubuntu 20.04, but was faced with an error when trying to flash the image.
-This post will show you how to flash a Raspberry Pi CM5 with Ubuntu 20.04.
+I recently purchased a Raspberry Pi Compute Module 5 (CM5) and wanted to flash it with the Raspberry Pi OS using a laptop running Ubuntu 20.04, but was faced with an error when trying to flash the image.
+This post will show you how to flash a Raspberry Pi CM5 using an Ubuntu 20.04 device.

 ## Prerequisites